 Scholarships for students with a declared academic major are typically awarded within the academic departments, so contact the departments directly.

 Undergraduates in the College of Arts & Sciences can apply for international travel assistance to study abroad.
 Students may go as part of an independent study-abroad experience or as part of a faculty-led program.
-Awards may range from $500 - $2500, with a typical award being $1500.
+Awards usually range between $1,000 and $3,500, with a typical award being $2,000.

 Scholarships are also awarded directly by the Dean's Office.
 Please email them at email@example.com with questions about any of these scholarships: